shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 ## What is TDD?

-[Test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) is a software development process that relies on the repetition of a very short development cycle: Requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.
+[Test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.

-This test-first programming technique, created by [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) is opposed to software development that allows software to be added that is not proven to meet requirements.
+This "test-first" programming technique, created by [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck), is opposed to software development that allows to add software that is not proven to meet requirements.

 The sequence of steps in TDD is generally as following:

- - Add a test
+ 1. Add a test
- - Run all tests and see if the new one fails
+ 2. Run all tests and see if the new one fails
- - Write some code
+ 3. Write some code
- - Run tests
+ 4. Run tests
- - Refactor code
+ 5. Refactor code
- - Repeat
+ 6. Repeat

 ![A graphical representation of the test-driven development lifecycle](https://upload.wikimedia.org/wikipedia/commons/0/0b/TDD_Global_Lifecycle.png "A graphical representation of the test-driven development lifecycle")